GamersGallery/GamersGallery/README.md

 # GamersGallery
 Our Senior Software Development Capstone project

-Worked on by: Sutton, Ryan, Zach
+Worked on by: Sutton, Ryan, Zach, Collin